VJQuiles/Basic_Login/README.md

 # Basic Login Overview

+Note: Some revisions have been done, namely to include token generation in the createUser function.
+I also added a profile route that uses verification.
+Further discussion at the end.

 Welcome to a very simple login system.
 Here you will be able to create a user, and leveraging bcrypt to hash our given password.
 You can then log in, triggering the bcrypt comparison, and receive your very own jwt to see how pretty it is.

 ## How to run